koendv/t12-958/README.md

 The program being debugged has been started already.
 Start it from the beginning? (y or n) y
 ```

+A note of caution here.
+I've successfully used Black Magic Probe on a MM32SPIN27 that already had the write protection removed.
+What has not been tested is whether Black Magic Probe is able to remove the write protection itself (modifying the option bits with ```mon option```).

 ## Warning

 *Carefully consider risks and consequences of modifying a solder iron.* One faulty connection, one wrong line of code and the soldering iron glows red hot.
 Do not leave a soldering iron unattended.